-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First LOP, Contact Parent Up to 3 Day In-School Suspension and/or LOP Up to 3 Day In-School Suspension and/or LOP Up to 3 Day In-School Suspension and/or LOP Second 1 Day In-School Suspension,LOP Parent Conference, Meet w/ Counselor Up to 3 Day Out of School Suspension and/or LOP Up to 3 Day Out of School Suspension and/or LOP Up to 3 Day Out of School Suspension and/or LOP Third 1 Day Out of School Suspension
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 1 Day In-School Suspension, LOP, Contact Parent Up to 3 Day In-School Suspension and/or LOP Up to 3 Day In-School Suspension and/or LOP Up to 3 Day In-School Suspension and/or LOP Second Up to 3 Day In-School Suspension, Parent Conference, Meet w/ Counselor Up to 3 Day Out of School Suspension and/or LOP Up to 3 Day Out of School Suspension and/or LOP Up to 3 Day Out of School Suspension and/or LOP Third Up to 1 Day Out of School Suspension

-17. FIREWORKS, SMOKE BOMBS, BOTTLE ROCKETS, WATER RELATED PRANKS, INCENDIARY DEVICES, STREAKING/DEPANTSING OR OTHER MEANS OF DISTURBANCE (PRANKS) GRADES 10-12 DISCIPLINE BASED ON INTENT AND DEVICE.
+18. FIREWORKS, SMOKE BOMBS, BOTTLE ROCKETS, WATER RELATED PRANKS, INCENDIARY DEVICES, STREAKING/DEPANTSING OR OTHER MEANS OF DISTURBANCE (PRANKS) GRADES 10-12 DISCIPLINE BASED ON INTENT AND DEVICE.

-Disciplinary Guidelin Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 1 Day Out of School Suspension Up to 10 Day Out of School Suspension; Suspension from All Extracurricular Activities for Up to 90 days.
+Disciplinary Guidelin Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 1 Day Out of School Suspension Up to 10 Day Out of School Suspension; Suspension from All Extracurricular Activities for Up to 90 days.
 Up to 10 Day Out of School Suspension; Suspension from All Extracurricular Activities for Up to 90 days.
 Up to 10 Day Out of School Suspension; Suspension from All Extracurricular Activities for Up to 90 days.
-Second Up to 3 Day Out of School Suspension Up to 10 Day Out of School Suspension Up to 10 Day Out of School Suspension, LOP 10 Day Out of School Suspension, Suspension from All Extracurricular Activities for 90 School Days Third Up to 5 Day Out of School Suspension 10 Day Out of School Suspension, Referred to Superintendent for Further Review 10 Day Out of School Suspension, Referred to Superintendent for Further Review 10 Day Out of School Suspension, Referred to Superintendent for Further Review, Suspension from All Extracurricular Activities for 174 School Days
+Second Up to 3 Day Out of School Suspension 10 Day Out of School Suspension, Suspension from All Extracurricular Activities for 90 School Days 10 Day Out of School Suspension, Suspension from All Extracurricular Activities for 90 School Days 10 Day Out of School Suspension, Suspension from All Extracurricular Activities for 90 School Days Third Up to 5 Day Out of School Suspension 10 Day Out of School Suspension, Referred to Superintendent for Further Review, Suspension from All Extracurricular Activities for 174 School Days 10 Day Out of School Suspension, Referred to Superintendent for Further Review, Suspension from All Extracurricular Activities for 174 School Days 10 Day Out of School Suspension, Referred to Superintendent for Further Review, Suspension from All Extracurricular Activities for 174 School Days

-18. HARASSMENT (NON-PHYSICAL)
+19. HARASSMENT (NON-PHYSICAL)